-And so the climate and the temperature is not 8 9 something that can be changed, and that affects 10 multiple things.
-It affects how often people are 11 inside.
-It affects transmissibility, because the 12 relative humidity in the air affects water droplets, which is, you know, aerosol droplets is one of the --13 14 the primary way that SARS-CoV-2 and many other 15 respiratory viruses are transmitted.
-So those type of factors can't be changed, but we're going to have a 16 17 winter in the northern hemisphere every year around the same time, you know, between November and March, and so 18 19 we can expect a peak of respiratory viruses to occur in 20 that time frame.
+And so the climate and the temperature is not something that can be changed, and that affects multiple things.
+It affects how often people are inside.
+It affects transmissibility, because the relative humidity in the air affects water droplets, which is, you know, aerosol droplets is one of the -the primary way that SARS-CoV-2 and many other respiratory viruses are transmitted.
+So those type of factors can't be changed, but we're going to have a winter in the northern hemisphere every year around the same time, you know, between November and March, and so we can expect a peak of respiratory viruses to occur in that time frame.
+So the theory that lockdowns or restrictions work based on the theory of being able to modify that or being

-Q So the theory that lockdowns or restrictions work based on the theory of being able to modify that or being able to work notwithstanding that?
+- 21 Q So the theory that lockdowns or restrictions work based 22 on the theory of being able to modify that or being 23 able to work notwithstanding that? - 24 A The main -- well, the main purpose, I guess, of 25 lockdowns would be to reduce the frequency of contacts 26 and then, therefore, infection, with the goal, you

-A The main -- well, the main purpose, I guess, of lockdowns would be to reduce the frequency of contacts and then, therefore, infection, with the goal, you know, it's usually the stated purpose of not overwhelming health care capacity.
+1 know, it's usually the stated purpose of not 2 overwhelming health care capacity.
 3 But in my second point, I talk about population density.
 And the number of infections in a 4 geographical location is primarily going to be 5 6 influenced by population density, and I give an example 7 of New York.
 Like in the first wave, there was a huge number of infections in New York City, because it's so 8 9 population-dense, and you can't change that.
-You can't 10 take 8 million people in New York City and put them in upstate New York, distribute them along upstate New 11 12 So you're still going to have 8 million people York.
-13 in a small number of burrows in New York City, and even 14 though there's a lockdown, you still have large apartment buildings with people in very close quarters.
+10 take 8 million people in New York City and put them in upstate New York, distribute them along upstate New 11 12 So you're still going to have 8 million people 13 in a small number of burrows in New York City, and even 14 though there's a lockdown, you still have large apartment buildings with people in very close quarters.
 15 So you're not modifying the population density, which 16 17 is the most important factor.
-So the idea behind restrictions is not that 18 0 restrictions can change that factor but that

-20 restrictions can work notwithstanding the presence of 21 that factor?

-A That's the idea.
-The idea would be by having a lockdown restriction, you're reducing the number of people that you would come in contact with and, therefore, the number of potential infectious contacts or the statistical risk of someone being infected.
+So the idea behind restrictions is not that 18 restrictions can change that factor but that 19 20 restrictions can work notwithstanding the presence of that factor?
+21 22 That's the idea.
+The idea would be by having a Α 23 lockdown restriction, you're reducing the number of 24 people that you would come in contact with and, 25 therefore, the number of potential infectious contacts or the statistical risk of someone being infected.
+26

-1 What I'm arguing in this and what I think some of 2 what the literature clearly shows in the studies that I 3 quoted is that it has a negligible effect in a place 4 that is already population-dense.
+What I'm arguing in this and what I think some of what the literature clearly shows in the studies that I quoted is that it has a negligible effect in a place that is already population-dense.

-5 And so you have a rural location, those people 6 already are going to come into contact with much fewer 7 Let's just say, you know, give a number of 8 people. or something per day, whereas you have a 8 population-dense place like New York City, I'm just 9 10 throwing it out there, but you have people on a random 11 day coming into contact with 80 people, you know what I 12 mean.
+And so you have a rural location, those people already are going to come into contact with much fewer people.
+Let's just say, you know, give a number of 8 or something per day, whereas you have a population-dense place like New York City, I'm just throwing it out there, but you have people on a random day coming into contact with 80 people, you know what I mean.